shuanat/fastembed-native/tests/README_TESTING.md

 make test
 ```

 This will run all available tests sequentially.
+The Makefile automatically detects the platform (Windows/Linux) and uses appropriate commands.

 ### Manual Execution